 *It is highly recommended, but not required for applicants to have taken and passed at least three courses in the Behavioral Health Science discipline (i.e. Psychology, Sociology, Criminal Justice, Counseling) before their time in the PsyD program at DMU.
 Students who do not have at least 9 credit hours of undergraduate Psychology will be enrolled in a Psychology Overview seminar course during the first semester in the PsyD program.

 After all application materials have been submitted, our Admissions Office will contact the applicant regarding the interview phase of the application.
-After initial review of the application, the applicant may be invited to attend an interview day on-site in Arlington, Virginia to interview with PsyD faculty members during the week of March 6th-10th.
+After initial review of the application, the applicant may be invited to attend an interview day on-site in Arlington, Virginia to interview with PsyD faculty members.
 It should be noted that the application process is competitive, and at no point is an interview guaranteed.
 Applicants seeking admission to a program after the Primary Application Deadline has passed should contact Admissions for further assistance and to inquire if additional spaces may still be available.
 Note that seating is limited and cohorts may fill to capacity prior to published deadlines.

-*Please note that in order to meet this deadline, all application materials must be received by DMU's Admissions Office by this date, except GRE scores, which may be received no later than the Early Application Interviews.
+*Please note that in order to meet the early application deadline, all application materials must be received by DMU's Admissions Office by this date, except GRE scores, which may be received no later than the Early Application Interviews.
 Please contact the Admissions Office if you have questions about the early application deadline.